Chronic Pain Clinic

 Mind–body and medically unexplained symptoms are common, affecting approximately one-quarter to nearly one-half of patients seen in primary care settings, depending on how symptoms are defined and measured.10-13 The encouraging news is that these brain-based symptoms are often reversible.
 With the right treatment, pain and other symptoms can be unlearned and resolved through evidence-based mind–body therapies such as Pain Reprocessing Therapy (PRT), in combination with Cognitive Behavioural Therapy (CBT), Emotion-Focused Therapy (EFT), and mindfulness-based approaches.

-The first step in care is ensuring that medical or structural conditions requiring standard medical treatment have been appropriately evaluated and ruled out.
-This process is typically completed by a family physician or medical team before—or, in some cases, alongside—beginning services at Toronto Brain Health.
+The first step in care is ensuring that medical or structural conditions requiring standard medical treatment have been appropriately evaluated.
+This process is typically completed by a family physician or medical specialists before—or, in some cases, alongside—beginning services at Toronto Brain Health.

-Once structural causes have been excluded, our neuropsychologists conduct a confirmatory assessment for psychophysiological (mind–body) disorders and neuroplastic pain.
-When these conditions are identified, we provide neuroscience-informed, trauma-sensitive psychological and behavioural therapies aimed at addressing the brain–body mechanisms that maintain chronic pain and persistent physical symptoms.
+Once structural causes have been excluded, our neuropsychologists conduct a confirmatory neuroplastic pain or psychophysiological disorder assessment.
+When there is a psychophysiological disorder diagnosis or neuroplastic pain is identified, we provide neuroscience-informed, trauma-sensitive psychological and behavioural therapies aimed at addressing the brain–body mechanisms that maintain chronic pain and persistent physical symptoms.

-- Other evidence-based psychotherapies for co-occurring conditions such as PTSD, depression, anxiety, and chronic stress that sustain autonomic nervous system hyperarousal.
+• Other evidence-based psychotherapies for co-occurring conditions such as PTSD, depression, anxiety, and chronic stress that sustain autonomic nervous system hyperarousal and maintain pain.

 Treatment focuses on addressing the key factors that perpetuate pain and physical symptoms, including: